NihalMohan9905/Analogics-Website/README.md

 npm start
 ```

-The application will be available at:
+The application will run at:

 ```
 http://localhost:3000
 ```

+---

-## Production Build
+## Build for Production

 Generate an optimized production build: